 Next, double click on a highlighted QSO in the Time column.
 A little dialog box will come up as shown below.
 Change the highlighted hour to your correct time, and click OK:

 At this point, another dialog box opens asking to make the same change for the rest of the highlighted QSO’s.
 Answer ‘yes.’

-Once you select ‘yes,’ all the other highlighted QSO’s (in my case, the 00Z ones) will change to the new hour placed into the time box.
+Once you select ‘yes,’ all the other highlighted QSO’s will change to the new hour placed into the time box.

 Note too that at your crossover point on the date, you can click on the date in the highlighted QSO’s as well and the same dialog box will work for the date.
 So if you had 100 QSO’s in hour 23 of the first day that should really be in the next day, you could change the time and then change the date using the same process.

 WriteLog has the ability to record the entire contest.
 To review a recorded QSO, single click a QSO to highlight it and then right click the mouse:

 Right clicking the W7CT QSO will provide a menu selection with the last option being ‘Review Audio from this QSO.’
 Click the selection and WriteLog will open its internal player and play the audio from the QSO.